-- 75. Where WFP does not have an approved CSP in place (or an Interim Country Framework during the transitional period), the country office will: - develop a limited emergency operation (LEO) drawing upon existing emergency operation templates; - > seek approval of the new or revised strategic outcomes from the Executive Director; and - embed LEOs into an Interim Country Framework if the operation is to continue beyond six months, and into a CSP if WFP engagement is likely to exceed 18 months. - 76.
+- 74. Sudden-onset emergencies require short-term, rapid response, for which WFP is well equipped.
+Where WFP has an approved CSP in place, the country office will: - introduce one or more WFP strategic outcomes or augment one or more existing WFP strategic outcomes to respond to emergency needs; - develop these outcomes and articulate WFP's response, drawing upon existing emergency operational templates; and - seek approval of the new or revised strategic outcomes in line with the applicable General Regulations and Rules governing the delegation of authority. - 75.
+Where WFP does not have an approved CSP in place (or an Interim Country Framework during the transitional period), the country office will: - develop a limited emergency operation drawing upon existing emergency operation templates; - seek approval of the limited emergency operation in line with the applicable General Regulations and Rules governing the delegation of authority; and - embed the limited emergency operation into an Interim Country Framework if the operation is to continue beyond six months, and into a CSP if WFP engagement is likely to exceed 18 months. - 76.
 All strategic outcomes that add special operations to complement the emergency response whether added to an existing CSP or introduced separately when there is no CSP in place are approved by the Executive Director, regardless of the size of the budget. - 77.
-Rapid response mechanisms financed by the Immediate Response Account will be adapted to the new approach, while preserving the speed and effectiveness of these mechanisms. - 78.
-All rapid emergency responses, whether incorporated into an approved CSP, and Interim Country Framework or standing alone as a LEO will apply the Country Portfolio Budget created as part of the Financial Framework Review.
+Rapid response mechanisms financed by the Immediate Response Account will be adapted to the new approach, while preserving the speed and effectiveness of these mechanisms. - 78. rapid emergency responses, whether incorporated into an approved CSP, and Interim Country Framework or standing alone as a limited emergency operation will apply the Country Portfolio Budget created as part of the Financial Framework Review.